 Note: If you register online, and register during the late period or request any additional services, you must enter a credit card to pay those fees before submitting your registration.

-Alaska, Colorado, and Tennessee offer vouchers to select student populations to cover all or portions of the registration fee for the ACT.
+Tennessee offer vouchers to select student populations to cover all or portions of the registration fee for the ACT.
 The vouchers are distributed through the schools.
 Check with your school’s counselor or test coordinator to see if you will receive one.

 The following procedures apply: